loverajoel/theproductindex/docs/minimum-viable-product.md

 ### Qualitative Product MVP Tests

 These tests help ensure that customers see value in your actual product.
-They are the best way to assess and improve your Product/Market Fit.
+They are the best way to assess and improve your *Product/Market Fit*.

 A great example is to test the product design with your customers before actually build it.
 This saves a lot of time and effort when making changes.